RyanLeiTaiwan/Airbnb_NLG/nmt-tf-1.4/README.md

 	--inference_output_file=<path_to_output>
 ```

 The generated description will be in the output directory.
-Each line of information will lead to one line of description.
-In our pipeline, we don't really use this command, but use the one below.
+Each line in the input file will correspond to one line of description in the output file.

-## Inference Multiple Descriptions
+## Infer Multiple Descriptions
-To increase diversification, instead of just generating one description for one property, we will generate multiple descriptions, and later select from them.
+To increase variety, instead of just generating one description for one property, we will generate multiple descriptions, and later select from them.
 The script *infer_multiple.py* is used to do this.
 Use the following command

 ``` shell
 python infer_multiple.py